JoshuaHales/user-api-package/README.md

 ## Compatibility

-* PHP Version: 8.2+
+- **PHP Versionn**: 8.2+
-* Framework Compatibility: Compatible with any PHP framework or custom PHP project, including Laravel, Drupal, WordPress, etc.
+- **Framework Compatibility**: The package is designed to be framework-agnostic and works with any PHP framework or custom PHP project, including Laravel, Drupal, WordPress, etc.

 ## Contribution